© Shutterstock wo business colleagues discussing business matters.

 Engaging employees is integral as workplaces look for more sustainable ways to do business, and increasingly employees are looking for meaningful ways to make a positive environmental impact at work, too.
 WWF-Canada’s Living Planet @ Work program provides strategic guidance, resources and support to employees to run workplace sustainability campaigns, change business practices, take hands-on action for nature and raise funds for conservation.

-This innovative program provides the strategic guidance, resources, and support to rally employees around more sustainable ways of doing business, to activate WWF campaigns, and to volunteer and fundraise for WWF’s critical conservation priorities.
+This innovative program provides the strategic guidance, resources and support to rally employees around more sustainable ways of doing business, to activate WWF-Canada campaigns and to volunteer and fundraise for WWF-Canada’s critical conservation priorities.

 WWF Guiding Principles of Engagement

 WWF is one of the world’s largest and most influential environmental NGOs.
 WWF is ambitious and sets high standards for itself and its partners.
-Our work with business is based upon the following Guiding Principles:
+Our work with business is based upon the following principles:

 Strategic icon